nablarch/nablarch-document/en/application_framework/application_framework/libraries/code.rst

   ======= ========= ====  ==========  ==========  ===========

 Specify the language and get the code information
-  The name corresponding to the language can be obtained by specifying the language when acquiring the code name, etc. by using :java:extdoc:`CodeUtil <nablarch.common.code.CodeUtil>` .
+  The name corresponding to the language can be obtained by specifying the language by using :java:extdoc:`CodeUtil <nablarch.common.code.CodeUtil>` .

   .. code-block:: java